DonovanLoSg/cleaning-dsolutions/README.md

 ## Tagging

 This system allows users to provide a list of tags.
-The tags can include names of targetted items to be cleaned (e.g. Sink) and problems encounter (e.g. choke ).
+The tags can include names of targeted items to be cleaned (e.g. Sink) and problems encounter (e.g. choke ).
 Tags can be part of the searching criteria, helping with the accuracy of the search result.

 ## Random Articles

-To give users have a glimpse of the content of the database, up to five random articles are listed on the home page
+To give users have a glimpse of the content of the database, up to five random articles are listed on the home page.

 <hr>

 # Technologies Used

-In this project I used *HTML5* to structure the webpages and *CSS3* for front end development *Python* and *Flask *for the back end.
+In this project I used *HTML5* to structure the web pages and *CSS3* for front end development *Python* and *Flask *for the back end.

-I uses *Git* for Versioning Control System and *GitHub* for development repositories.
+I use *Git* for Versioning Control System and *GitHub* for development repositories.

 Heroku is used for hosting Production files.

 Database is hosted on *MongoDB*.

 Gitpod, an online IDE, is my main coding platform.
-I do sometimes test out codes in Repl.it
+I do sometimes test out my codes in Repl.it

-I use Bootstrap 4, including its compoents and utilities for layout (e.g.NavBar is used for the main navigation)
+I use Bootstrap 4, including its components and utilities for layout (e.g.NavBar is used for the main navigation)

-The interativity is enabled by Javascript and it's libraries (DataTables, jQuery, TinyMCE), taking advantages of DOM.
+The interactivity  is enabled by Javascript and it's libraries (DataTables, jQuery, TinyMCE), taking advantages of DOM.

 A CSS Reset style sheet from Killer Collection of CSS Resets (https://perishablepress.com/a-killer-collection-of-global-css-reset-styles/) is used in additional to Code Institues templates (https://github.com/Code-Institute-Org/gitpod-full-template) to start the coding.
-The template used for Readme.md is also from Code Institute (https://github.com/Code-Institute-Solutions/readme-template/blob/master/README.md)
+The template used for Readme.md is also from Code Institutes (https://github.com/Code-Institute-Solutions/readme-template/blob/master/README.md)

 For Favicons: